 - extra blankets

-When packing your kits, dividing items into groups and packing them in Ziploc bags helps organize items and prevents leaks from melting, broken or spoiled items.
+When packing your supplies, group like items and package them in clear plastic bags to help organize and protect them from melting, broken or spoiled items.

 Being prepared can take the inconvenience out of unexpected situations.
 Having a small kit with your every day items you don’t want to leave home without can help you be prepared for many situations.

 - bus tickets